 On the day of their procedure, patients are cared for by anesthesiology clinicians specializing in a variety of areas of anesthesiology and surgery.

 Our clinicians identify and prepare for each patient’s individual needs and possible complications.
 Our goal is to minimize complications after surgery and enhance our patient’s health.

 Our perioperative medicine team is persistently striving to improve patient care across the perioperative care continuum.
-The Department of Anesthesiology at Washington University in St. Louis is nationally ranked #2 in NIH grant funding among anesthesiology departments and our division of perioperative medicine leads and participates in many studies spanning multiple divisions.
+The Department of Anesthesiology at Washington University in St. Louis consistently ranks among the top five nationally in NIH funding and our division of perioperative medicine leads and participates in many studies spanning multiple divisions.

 Our clinicians are continuously working to develop mechanisms to enhance the monitoring of patients during surgery and after surgery.
 Much of our research focuses on the development of systems to identify risk factors or problems that appear around the time of surgery.
 This allows clinicians to be able to more rapidly and reliably provide treatment for patients who may experience any problems.